Iancheung228/Iancheung228.github.io/_posts/2024-04-01-Batchnorm.md

 [^1]: [Sergey Ioffe, Christian Szegedy, "Batch Normalization: Accelerating Deep Network Training by Reducing Internal Covariate Shift", 2015.](https://arxiv.org/abs/1502.03167)
 [^2]: [Shibani Santurkar, "How Does Batch Normalization Help Optimization", 2019.](https://arxiv.org/pdf/1805.11604.pdf)

-In this article, we will go through the list of items:
 1. What is batch norm and how to implement a simple neural net with a batch norm layer
-2. First benefit: preventing dead or saturated units 3a.
-Second benefit: Resolving the Internal Covariate Shift problem (and why this is not entirely true) (2015 paper) 3b.
-Nested item
+2. First benefit: preventing dead or saturated units
+3. Second benefit: Resolving the Internal Covariate Shift problem (and why this is not entirely true) (2015 paper)
+    a.
+1st counter argument
+    b.
+2nd counter argument
 4. Third benefit: Smoothening the loss landscape (2019 paper)
 <br/><br/>